Asserting Your Authority

 Balance is Imperative

 God’s truth is usually somewhere in the middle.
 Thank God for men and women who always seem to find the proper balance in extremes in the church.
-Just because some people abuse their authority in no way nullifies the truth the Holy Spirit gave.
+Just because some people abuse their authority in no way nullifies the truth the Holy Spirit has given.

 God enables Christians to meet the need of their calling while also giving authority to believers in general.
 It’s our job to assert the authority God has given us, whether for a specific ministry or the general authority God has given to all believers and followers of Jesus.